 As a lone working employee you should know that your employer has carried out a risk assessment of your role and put in place reasonable and appropriate measures for your protection.
 Measures may include a risk management service as well as a defined Lone Worker Policy (LWP).
 It is your responsibility to conform to these measures and to accept that you have a duty to your own care also.
 Your employer should discuss with you the following three fundamental aspects of risks (if they are applicable) appropriate to your situation:

 • The probability/exposure to occupational risks (e.g. slips, trips, falls, electrocution, etc).

 • The probability/exposure to personal well being risks (e.g. health issues; reaction under duress scenarios; ability to cope with pressure).

 The BSIA’s Lone Worker Section has produced a useful guide to help lone workers understand both their own responsibilities, and those of their employer.
 Download your copy of Lone Workers: An Employees Guide.

 The development of British Standard BS8484, a Code of Practice for the provision of Lone Worker Services, has been a key element of the security industry’s work to create such solutions.
 BS8484 is employed and adhered to by all credible suppliers in the industry and forms the basis for police response to lone worker systems.

 Responsible employers will consider the health and safety of their lone workers as a top priority, and the use of BS8484 compliant lone worker devices/applications can help by connecting such employees with an emergency response system that has direct links to the Police.
 BS8484 is the basis on which Police respond to lone worker systems, so it's important for employers to choose a supplier who works to these standards.
-A Police response cannot be guaranteed by a supplier who isn’t audited and compliant with BS8484.
+A Police response cannot be guaranteed by a supplier who isn’t audited and certified to BS8484.

 Choosing a system – what to look for